Exodromy: Perfectly reduced schemes reconstruction of absolute schemes

 \subsection{Perfectly reduced schemes}

-The notion of a perfect scheme is elsewhere defined only for $\FF_{\!p}$-schemes.
-Here, we extend this notion to arbitrary reduced schemes in a way that restricts to the usual familiar notion on schemes in characteristic $p$.
+The notion of a perfect scheme is usually defined only for $ \FFp $-schemes.
+Here, we extend this notion to arbitrary reduced schemes in a way that restricts to the usual notion for $ \FFp $-schemes.

 Just as a reduced scheme receives no nontrivial nilimmersions, a perfect scheme receives no nontrivial universal homeomorphisms.
 This is in fact a local condition that can be expressed in very concrete terms: